Social Media Memes to Promote Your Business (2023 Memes)

 - Increase engagement levels

-Now that we’ve discussed meme marketing let’s check out some famous brands that put all this theory into practice.
+Now that we’ve discussed meme marketing, let’s check out some famous brands that put this theory into practice.

 Humor works best if it delivers to the right audiences.
 And if the punchline is good and done at the right time.
-In 2021, when Godzilla vs. Kong craze was at its peak, KFC decided to create a meme out of it.
+In 2021, when Godzilla vs. Kong craze was at its peak, KFC decided to create a social media marketing meme out of it.

 The brand put its flavor and made it with its biggest rivals, Mcdonalds’ and Burger King.
 It was a perfect content for getting viral, and it got 134.8K retweets, 13.5K quote Tweets, 673.3K likes, and became a big hit.

-“Distracted Boyfriend” meme is one of the most viral and relatable memes over the last few years.
+“Distracted Boyfriend” meme is one of the most viral and relatable social media engagement memes over the last few years.
 If you look at the meme, it takes a few seconds to relate to the content.

 The man in this content is with a girl, but while some other girl walks past him, he gets distracted.
 Tinder, an online dating site, has made this humorous meme to relate to its audiences.
 And without any doubt, their idea was absolutely banged on to hook the user’s attention!